Mitch Garver Preview, Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.62 team ERA that ranks 29th among all MLB pitching staffs.
+- The Athletics' 5.60 team ERA ranks 29th across all league pitching staffs.

-- Athletics pitchers combine to give up 187 total home runs at a clip of 1.3 per game (fifth-most in the league).
+- Athletics pitchers combine to give up 188 total home runs at a rate of 1.3 per game (fifth-most in the league).

-- Blackburn makes the start for the Athletics, his 17th of the season.
-He is 4-4 with a 4.01 ERA and 90 strikeouts in 89 2/3 innings pitched.
+- Newcomb will take the mound to start for the Athletics, his first of the season.

-- His last time out was on Saturday against the Los Angeles Angels, when the right-hander threw five innings, surrendering one earned run while giving up four hits.
+- The 30-year-old left-hander has appeared in relief five times this season.

-- The 29-year-old has an ERA of 4.01, with 9 strikeouts per nine innings, in 17 games this season.
-Opponents are batting .287 against him.
+- In his five games this season, opposing hitters have compiled a batting average of only .080 against him.
+He has a 1.13 ERA and averages 11.3 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.